C. Vann Woodward: Appointments, teaching and awards

-In 1974, the United States House Committee on the Judiciary asked Woodward for an historical study of misconduct in previous administrations and how the Presidents responded.
-Woodward led a group of fourteen historians, and they produced a 400-page report in less than four months, Responses of the Presidents to Charges of Misconduct.
+In April 1974, following the Watergate scandal, John Doar of the U.S. House Committee on the Judiciary asked Woodward for an historical study on presidential misconduct to inform the impeachment process against Richard Nixon.
+Woodward and fourteen other historians submitted a complete 400-page report in late June, titled "Responses of the Presidents to Charges of Misconduct".
+However, Nixon resigned a few weeks later, and the report entered public domain.
+In 2019, the study was republished as "Presidential Misconduct" with additional coverage leading up to and including Barack Obama.

 In 1978, the National Endowment for the Humanities selected Woodward for the Jefferson Lecture, the federal government's highest honor for achievement in the humanities.
 His lecture, entitled "The European Vision of America", was later incorporated into his book The Old World's New World.

 Woodward won the Pulitzer Prize in 1982 for Mary Chesnut's Civil War, an edited version of Mary Chesnut's Civil War diary.
 He won the Bancroft Prize for Origins of the New South.